Tag Archives: communication

 My naturally gaited fox trotting mare, Lady, is a marvelous trail horse who loves to be ridden on a long floppy rein.
 Only, leaving it up to her, she travels heavily on the shoulders where she is prone to tripping.
 This unbalanced state isn’t safe, and it isn’t the balance we seek in dressage.

 Adding to this is her unknown history.
 Some horses, like Lady, come into our lives with mental scars.
-Lady is a grade horse from a sales barn.
+Lady is a grade horse from a sale barn.
 In her case, she was 7-12 years old when she arrived.
 Difficult to catch.
 Nose in the air.
 Hard to bridle.
 Once bridled, Lady was bit resistant.
 She would snatch the bit out of your hands and run off in a hard hollow trot.

 Lady fox trot